tomaszkubacki/blog/blog/2024-06-19-my-tmux-tips.md

 # Tmux - ultimate linux console multiplexer

-In this post I would like to show you the Tmux cli tool.
-Tmux is a terminal multiplexer allowing you to run your cli task in the background and use multiple terminals at once (hence the name multiplexer).
+In this post I would like to show you the *tmux* cli tool. [*tmux*](https://github.com/tmux/tmux) is a terminal multiplexer allowing you to run your cli task in the background and use multiple terminals at once (hence the name multiplexer).

 I will show you the value of Tmux by showing a couple of usecases.
 But before we start you need to know how to invoke Tmux commands.

 ### how to open tmux
-First you need to open Tmux which is as easy (assuming you installed it) as typing
+First you need to open Tmux which is as easy (assuming you installed it with e.g.) as typing

 ```shell
 tmux